 Do you have to use white paint as an undercoat?

-You can use normal paint for a primer?
+Can you use regular paint for a primer?

+Self-priming, painting, and primer all in one is an untrue concepts.
 Paint should not be used as an alternative to a primer.
-Primers are made specifically to seal and adhere.
-Self-priming, paint, and primer all in one is an untrue concept.
-In the past, we used to add primer to paint to cover paint colors that didn’t cover the “split coat” which served as our primer, however it doesn’t do anything to prime.
+Primers are explicitly made to seal and adhere.
+In the past, we used to add primer to paint to cover paint colors that didn’t cover the “split coat,” which served as our primer.
+However, it doesn’t do anything to prime.